dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun-geo.md

 So far I am happy with how this project is coming along, but there is still much more work ended until this will start to look like an actual game.
 I am going to want to add additional plug-ins that will have to do with life and civilization at some point, however maybe there are a few more that needed to be worked out before I get to that point.

-I am going to want to add some additional plug-ins that have to do with graphics, and
+I am going to want to add some additional plug-ins that have to do with graphics, and I might also want to return the working out what the very core of the game should be.
+There is much that I think still need to be worked out when it comes to game.js, and how to handle states.
+I think that I am going to want some additional features for plug-ins for this beyond just a simple create and update method.